Distributed Estimation and Inference for Spatial Autoregression Model with Large Scale Networks: A YELP DATA ANALYSIS

 Afterwards, to compare the computational efficiency, we calculate the time costs of the above methods, which are displayed in Table \ref{tbl:computation_time}.
 To provide a clear illustration, we show the time cost of the computation and the worker-master communication.
 The communication time is approximated by deducting the computational time on the master machine and the median computational time employed across the workers from the total runtime.
 In addition, we report the computational cost for parameter estimation and statistical inference.
 For parameter estimation, both the WLSE and TWLSE are much faster than the global estimator.
 Specifically, the WLSE requires approximately 3.52 seconds for estimation in total, while the global estimation takes 109.20 seconds, which is around 30 times that of the WLSE.
 Next, in terms of statistical inference, we set the projection dimension $d = [\log N]+1$ for both WLSE and TWLSE as in the simulation study.
 We find that it takes around 41.9 seconds for both methods to complete the statistical inference.
 Here, statistical inference consumes more computational time than estimation since it involves more complicated calculations.
-However, for the global method, the inference procedure is directly infeasible with large-scale networks due to the memory constraints and the requirement for large storage spaces.
+However, for the global method, the direct inference procedure is infeasible with large-scale networks due to the memory constraints and the requirement for large storage spaces.
 Even though it is implemented using the hard drive, it still needs to calculate matrices as $\bW^\top\bW$ and it consumes more than 6 TB on the hard drive and needs a large number of I/O procedures.
-Due to the limited storage capacity of a single computer, we are unable to conduct inference for the global estimator; thus, the time consumption is not reported here.
+To partially address this concern, we take the advice of an anonymous referee to conduct the global inference by splitting the matrices $\bW$ and $\bW^\top\bW$ into small chunks and load them sequentially into the RAM for computation.
+We explain the implementation details in \ref{sec:chunk_infer}.
+It takes more than 67 hours using the same machine described in Section \ref{subsec:comp}.
+The $p$-values are also reported in Table \ref{tbl:realdata_results}, which is consistent with the inference result of TWLSE method.
 As a consequence, the proposed distributed estimation and statistical inference framework is a more feasible choice when only limited computational resources are available.

 }